 JIDAEGEKI: Literally “period drama”, it specifically means any story set in Japan between the 14th and 19th centuries CE, before the Meiji Restoration (see below).
 They don’t all involve heroic samurai and closing swordfights, but that’s the cliche.

 KABUKI: Despite my slightly dismissive description in a footnote, this is a theatrical artform which is part drama, part dance, and part bright make-up and masks.
-Women invented it in 1603, they were banned from it in 1629, and now it’s a staple of high Japanese culture.
+Women invented it in 1603, the Japanese government banned women from it in 1629, and now it’s a staple of high Japanese culture.

 KAMISHIBAI: “Paper Theatre”, a form of street entertainment for children that was popular from the 1930s onwards, until television eclipsed it.